-Sayur Lodeh is a well-known Indonesian dish originated from Java and made of various of vegetables such as (to mention a few) chayote, long beans, carrots, jackfruit, coconut milk and aromatic spices.
+Sayur Lodeh is a well-known Indonesian dish originated from Java and made of various of vegetables.
+It is a perfect side dish to accompany rice or lontong/ketupat.

 I remember how often my mom made this.
-My mom loved to make rice cakes wrapped in banana leaves and this sayur lodeh is one of the must dishes to accompany the rice cakes.
-Few vegetables that I like to put in my sayur lodeh are chayote (labu), cabbage, carrots, green beans, and baby corns.
+My mom loved to make rice cakes wrapped in banana leaves and this sayur lodeh is one of the must dishes to accompany the lontong (rice cakes).
+A few vegetables that I like to put in my sayur lodeh are chayote (labu), cabbage, carrots, green beans, and baby corns.
 You can pretty much put whatever you like in there, but to me having those kinda represent sayur lodeh better 🙂

 My mom usually grind huge bulk of coriander, turmeric, galangal, and candlenuts into paste and store them in the jars and freeze them for future use.
 This helps to cut down of prep time because I hate to be grinding just a small amount and I still need to wash the same amount of dishes whether I make large or small batch.

 This sayur lodeh taste pretty light despite there is coconut milk.
-My mom usually doesn’t make this spicy because we usually pair it with other spicy dishes like rendang, sambal, etc. I believe if you give this sayur lodeh a chance, you might find yourself liking it.
+My mom usually doesn’t make this very spicy because we usually pair it with other spicy dishes like rendang sapi Padang, sambal goreng kentang, sambal goreng tempeh, etc. I believe if you give this sayur lodeh a chance, you might find yourself liking it.

 - 1 Tbsp galangal powder